Ayoub-Farah/Interface_board/README.md

 ## Description

-Marble Tiny is a (proposed) FPGA carrier board, designed to interface with ADC and DAC devices, either standalone or as an I/O expansion board for [Marble](https://github.com/BerkeleyLab/Marble).
+Marble Tiny is a (proposed) FPGA carrier board, designed to interface with ADC and DAC devices, either stand-alone or as an I/O expansion board for [Marble](https://github.com/BerkeleyLab/Marble).

 ## Major Parts